CumulusNetworks/docs/content/cumulus-netq-412/Monitor-Operations/Topology-View.md

 ### Create Queries to View a Subset of Devices

 You can create queries to segment a topology into smaller, more manageable parts.
-This can be especially helpful when you need to view a particular section of a very large topology.
+This can be especially helpful when you need to view a particular section of a very large topology or when you want to find and view connections between two or more devices.
 To create a query, select **Queries** on the left side of the screen, then **Add query**.
 The name of the query is pre-populated with a unique identifier that you can edit by expanding the query.

 {{<figure src="/images/netq/topo-query-412.png" alt="" width="700">}}